lira1914-gif/TransformaDiabetes/replit.md

-# NutriMarvin - Revertir DM2
+# TransformaDiabetes - Revertir DM2

 ## Overview
-NutriMarvin is a health and wellness web application dedicated to type 2 diabetes reversal through functional nutrition education.
+TransformaDiabetes is a health and wellness web application dedicated to type 2 diabetes reversal through functional nutrition education.
 It offers educational content, a diagnostic assessment, success stories, and guided pathways to address insulin resistance from a root-cause perspective.
 The platform aims to build trust and reduce health anxiety with an empathetic, wellness-focused design.

+## Brand Identity
+**Name:** TransformaDiabetes
+**Previous Name:** NutriMarvin (discontinued due to trademark conflict with nutrimarvin.com - Brazilian nutritionist in same industry)
+**Change Date:** October 2025

 ## User Preferences
 Preferred communication style: Simple, everyday language.